 Furthermore, in children and teens, the same stands true; in a recent comparison of SAT scores, homeschooled children averaged 568 on the verbal test and 525 on the math test.
 This is significantly above the national average which saw scores of 506 on the verbal and 514 on math.
 This suggests that homeschooling can certainly be advantageous.

 Ways to stay mentally active

 One of the most effective learning approaches is for parents and children to do it together.
 This not only nurtures family bonds but ensure learning can be fun, free and autonomous.
 Being able to choose your own topics for learning, such as oceans and forests, can enhance and lengthen the learning time.
 Topics chosen together are likely to be more successfully absorbed.
 The active learning approach fits the needs of young and old alike too.

 In addition, the physical and online world is full of books and texts for any taste or interest out there.
 Reading is fundamental to keep a handle on spelling, grammar and punctuation.

 Finally, the world of gaming has developed massively and is no longer just a sanctuary for fed-up teenagers.
 Brain training can be used across age ranges to keep the mind active and developing.
 Strategy games teach vital skills – for instance, how to think under pressure and make vital decisions.
 Whether this is online or via an old-fashioned board game, it sure is useful.

 The National Library of Medicine has found that the volume of the brain seems to decline with age at a rate of around 5% percent after the age of 40.
 To keep the mind healthy and active, engage in fun learning activities and stay young for good.

 So be a good sport and play some games with mom and dad, or grandma and grandpa.
-They will appreciate it, and besides, it’s for your own good too. 🙂
+Not only will they appreciate it, but it can help bridge the generation gap – and besides, in the long run it’s for your own good too. 🙂